 Each spring, the department chairs are invited to nominate continuing graduate students for the following special endowed fellowship.
 The final recipients are chosen by the Graduate Council.
 The amount of the fellowship and the number of recipients vary from year to year

-Departments may nominate two candidates for the Vaughn fellowship.
+Departments may nominate one candidate for the Vaughn fellowship.
 A call for nominations is usually sent out in February, and awards are generally announced in April for the following academic year.

 Each spring, department chairs are invited to nominate continuing graduate students for the following special endowed fellowships; the final recipients are chosen by the Graduate Council.
 The amount of the fellowship and the number of recipients vary from year to year.

 · Lodieska Stockbridge Vaughn: To provide a fellowship for a graduate student whose record at Rice shows evidence of outstanding achievement and promise.
-Four or five awards are usually given.
+Four or five awards are usually give

 · James T. Wagoner Fellow- Foreign Study Scholarships: Applicant is expected to enroll in a foreign university or conduct research in a foreign country.
 Funding ranges from $3,500-15,000 and is related to the scholar’s projected expenses for a year, semester, or summer.

-An exhaustive list of fellowships and grants administered by Rice, as well as outside organizations, can be found in the Current Students section of the Office of Graduate and Postdoctoral Studies (GPS) office website (https://graduate.rice.edu/current-students).
+An exhaustive list of fellowships and grants administered by Rice, as well as outside organizations, can be found in the Current Students section of the Office of Graduate and Postdoctoral Studies (GPS) office website.